shuber/curl/README.markdown

 	$response = $curl->request('YOUR_CUSTOM_REQUEST_TYPE', $url, $vars = array());

-All of the built in request methods like `put`, `get`, etc simply wrap the `request` method.
-For example, the `post` is implemented like:
+All of the built in request methods like `put` and `get` simply wrap the `request` method.
+For example, the `post` method is implemented like:

 	function post($url, $vars = array()) {
 	    return $this->request('POST', $url, $vars);